Mixing, segregation, and collapse transitions of interacting copolymer rings: The model

 \subsection{Preliminary considerations}

 We expect at least three equilibrium phases in the model, determined by the strength of the self-attraction $\epsilon_c$, relative to the mutual attraction $\epsilon_m$:

 \begin{description} \item[(i)] For $\beta_m$ and $\beta_c$ sufficiently small the system should be in the \emph{Segregated/Extended} (SE) phase, where the two rings are well separated in space and the average number of mutual contacts scaled by the systems size, $\langle k_m \rangle /2n$, should approach zero in the thermodynamic limit ($n\to\infty$).
 Moreover, each polygon in the extended phase should display the metric properties of a self-avoiding polygon.
 Note that, by the pattern theorem \cite{K63}, the self-contacts' density is non-zero, although small, in the thermodynamic limit.
 Concerning the topological properties, we expect a negligible amount of mutual (i.e. linking probability and link complexity) and self-topological entanglement (i.e. knotting probability and knot complexity) for the range of ring's lengths considered here ($n\in [48-400]$). \item[(ii)] For $\beta_c\gg\beta_m$ and $\beta_m$ still small the diblock copolymer rings should be in the \emph{Segregated/Compact} (SC) phase where the two rings are still well separated in space ($\langle k_m \rangle /2n\to 0$, as $n\to \infty$) but each ring displays a globular conformation (with metric properties of a compact phase).
-Consequently, the topological self-entanglement should increase dramatically while the mutual entanglements (measured by linking of the components) should remain negligible. \item[(iii)] Above a critical value $\beta_m^*$, the system is expected to be in a \emph{Mixed} (M) phase where the two rings are significantly intermingled (the density of mutual contacts $\langle k_m\rangle /2n$ is now positive in the thermodynamic limit).
-The value of $\beta_m^*$ is $0.31$ for $\beta_c=0$ ~\cite{JOTW22} but, for $\beta_c \ne 0 $, we expect $\beta_m^* = \beta_m^*(\beta_c)$, at least for $\beta_c$ sufficiently large. \end{description}
+Consequently, the topological self-entanglement should increase dramatically while the mutual entanglements (measured by linking of the components) should remain negligible. \item[(iii)] Above a critical value $\beta_m^*(\beta_c)$, the system is expected to be in a \emph{Mixed} (M) phase where the two rings are significantly intermingled (the density of mutual contacts $\langle k_m\rangle /2n$ is now positive in the thermodynamic limit).
+The $SE$-$M$ transition occurs at the critical point $\beta_m^*(0) \approx 0.31$ for $\beta_c=0$ ~\cite{JOTW22} but, for $\beta_c \ne 0 $, we expect $\beta_m^* (\beta_c)$ to be an increasing function of $\beta_c$ for large $\beta_c$. \end{description}